 How To Protect Your Toyota In Long-Term Storage

+Do you have to put your Toyota in long-term storage?
 If so, you’ll want to follow the tips outlined in this post.
 Your Toyota will be ready to roll when you take it out of storage.

 Step #1: Perform Routine Maintenance – Make sure to get the oil changed and replace any broken parts.
 Try to use Toyota OEM parts.
 These perform the best.
-Also, check other fluids such as the coolant, brake fluid and transmission fluid.
+Also, check other fluids such as the coolant, brake fluid, and transmission fluid.

 Step #2: Fill Up the Gas Tank – Filling the gas tank in your Toyota helps to prevent condensation from forming in your gas tank.

 Step #3: Wash and Polish – Thoroughly wash your car inside and out.
 For extra protection, put a few mothballs in the interior and the trunk to protect against bugs and small critters.

 Step #4: Plug the Tailpipe – This helps to prevent moisture from accumulating in your exhaust system.

 Step #5: Remove the Battery – You’ll want to disconnect the battery and keep it hooked up to a charger.